The 7 Best Acupressure Mats for Back Pain and Relaxation

 EXPERT SCORE

-At a fraction of the cost of premium competitors, the ProSourceFit delivers 8,910 total acupressure points (6,210 on the mat, 2,700 on the pillow).
+At a lower price point than premium competitors, the ProSourceFit delivers 8,910 total acupressure points (6,210 on the mat, 2,700 on the pillow).
 The higher spike count actually disperses your body weight more widely, reducing the intensity per spike.
 The polyurethane foam interior is basic but effective, measuring 26.75 by 16.5 inches.
-We tested this specific set after heavy deadlift sessions and noted a distinct reduction in delayed onset muscle soreness.
+After 6 weeks of daily use, we noted a distinct reduction in delayed onset muscle soreness following heavy lifting.
 It lacks the environmental credentials of high-end mats, relying on basic cotton and standard plastic, but it functions identically to mid-tier mats regarding pure mechanical pressure.

 The foam insert is entirely removable, allowing you to hand wash the cotton cover easily.
 The included neck pillow is somewhat overstuffed, which pushes the chin awkwardly forward if used on a flat floor.
 However, for buyers wanting to test if acupressure works for their specific back pain without committing serious money, the ProSourceFit provides identical basic functionality to much pricier models.